elkouhen/opa-repo/POLICIES-K8S.md

 This document explains how to use OPA policies on a Kubernetes cluster.

-On Kubernetes, we use [Gatekeeper](./GATEKEEPER-SETUP.md) as the OPA Policy Controller.

 As a Policy Controller, Gatekeeper can :
 * Refuse the deployment of resources that do not respect the policies
 * Audit deployed resources and report existing resources that do not respect deployed policies